Meet the Curriculum Leads

 No act is ever too small.

-One by one, this is how to make an ocean rise.
+One by one, this is how to make an ocean rise."

 Renu Sikka

-My name is Renu Sikka and I have been working at the Ministry of Education for the past one year and two months as a Curriculum Lead.
-Prior to being a Curriculum Lead at the Ministry of Education, I have been in various Senior Leadership roles as well as being a Resource Teacher Learning & Behaviour (RTLB), John Hattie Visible Learning Impact Coach for change management within schools, Mathematics and Science Curriculum Lead, Māori Achieving Success as Māori (MASAM) within school Kahui Ako Lead role, Positive Behaviour for Learning Lead (PB4L), Associate Teacher, Coach and Mentor for provisional and beginning teachers, both at Primary and Intermediate schools.
+Prior to this role, I held various senior leadership roles, as well as being a Resource Teacher Learning & Behaviour (RTLB), a John Hattie Visible Learning Impact Coach for change management within schools, a mathematics and science curriculum lead, a Māori achieving success as Māori (MASAM) within school Kahui Ako lead role, a Positive Behaviour for Learning lead (PB4L), an associate teacher, and a coach and mentor for provisional and beginning teachers, both at primary and intermediate schools.

 I am passionate about ensuring equitable, accessible education for all and strongly believe in rejoicing and celebrating cultural diversity through developing an appreciation of the importance of culturally sensitive approach to our New Zealand Curriculum.
 Culture is the social and moral fibre that unites a community and makes it unique.

-Having been recognised for my contribution to the wider communities and education sector, with the National Excellence in Teaching (ASG NEiTA) award in 2019, I believe for me the most important aspect of the role is Whakawhanaungatanga - putting relationships first and being inclusive of kaiako and all contributing stakeholders – whānau, marae, hapū, iwi and the local community.
-I feel quite privileged to be in this role at the Ministry of Education as part of this amazing Curriculum Leads team and be able to and make a difference through a refreshed curriculum as a key driver for a change within the wider community.
+I have been recognised for my contribution to the wider communities and education sector, with the National Excellence in Teaching (ASG NEiTA) award in 2019.
+For me, I believe the most important aspect of the role is whakawhanaungatanga – putting relationships first and being inclusive of kaiako and all contributing stakeholders, including whānau, marae, hapū, iwi and the local community.

 Daisy Zuo